Skip to main content

 Department: Microbiology

-Roles: Faculty Investigator, Potential MFF (REU) Host
+Roles: Faculty, Potential MFF (REU) Host

 Research Areas: Animal Hosts, Bacteria, Disease Ecology and Evolution, Genetics, Genomics and Cell Biology of Infection, Plant Hosts, Veterinary/Clinical Research